 When you begin the road to recovery, you may have to go through the detox process.
 This can be dangerous and painful to undertake by yourself.
 Having medical supervision through this process will ensure that you are able to get through it.
 Certain substances like opiates and benzodiazepines have more severe withdrawal symptoms than others.
 Detox centers provide medical assistance throughout detox.

 Where detox centers lack, however, is that they only provide detox services.
 They won’t offer treatment programs for you.
 If you just detox your system without doing the work of recovery to treat your mental and psychological roots of addiction, your recovery will likely not be very long and you may find yourself right back in the throes of addiction.
-Many patients choose facilities like The Recovery Village because they are able to enroll in a residential treatment program immediately after finishing a medically assisted detox.

 Recovery Meetings Near You in Troy

 There are many steps along the recovery journey.
 Having an aftercare plan is essential to a successful inpatient and/or outpatient treatment program.
 Any good aftercare plan will include recovery meetings from one of the following organizations.